jtblackk/CPSC-2150/Assignments/HW5/README.md

-Writing and implementation of a test suite using JUnit
+Writing and implementing a test suite using JUnit